- What measures has the Federal Council taken with regard to variable remuneration at Credit Suisse?

-What measures has the Federal Council taken with regard to variable remuneration at Credit Suisse?
+What measures did the Federal Council take with regard to variable remuneration at Credit Suisse?

-The currently outstanding variable remuneration of the top three levels of management at Credit Suisse will either be cancelled (Executive Board), or reduced by 50% (members of management one level below the Executive Board) or by 25% (members of management two levels below the Executive Board).
-This takes account of the most senior managers' responsibility for the situation at Credit Suisse in a differentiated manner.
-Credit Suisse is also obliged to examine the possibility of recovering variable remuneration already paid out to members of the group management, and to report to the FDF and FINMA on the matter.
-In addition, the variable remuneration due in 2023 will be cancelled or reduced on a pro rata basis until the takeover is completed.
+As instructed by the Federal Council, the FDF issued an order stating that the variable remuneration still outstanding as at 23 May 2023 for the top three levels of management at Credit Suisse was to either be cancelled in full (Executive Board), reduced by 50% (members of management one level below the Executive Board) or reduced by 25% (members of management two levels below the Executive Board).
+This took account of the most senior managers' responsibility for the situation at Credit Suisse in a differentiated manner.
+Credit Suisse was also obliged to examine the possibility of recovering variable remuneration already paid out to members of the group management, and to report to the FDF and FINMA on the matter.
+In addition, the variable remuneration due in 2023 was cancelled or reduced on a pro rata basis until the completion of the takeover.

-The remuneration measures affect just over 1,000 Credit Suisse employees, irrespective of where they work.
+The remuneration measures affected just over 1,000 Credit Suisse employees, irrespective of where they worked.

-What is the total amount of deferred variable remuneration at Credit Suisse?
+What was the total amount of deferred variable remuneration at Credit Suisse?

-How much of this will be cancelled by the Federal Council's measures and will not be paid out?
+How much of this was cancelled by the Federal Council's measures and was not paid out?

 How far will these measures be backdated?